The best hotels in Busan

 Ondol floor rooms (traditional heated floor sleeping) are offered at some properties including Hotel Nongshim.
 If you've never slept on a heated floor, try it once.
 And one practical note: most Korean hotels provide toothbrushes and razors as standard, so you can pack lighter than usual.

-Busan's best neighborhoods
+Busan's best hotel regions

 Haeundae is the obvious choice for beach access and nightlife, but Seomyeon gives you better transit connections and lower prices for the same quality.
 If you're here for culture and don't care about sand, Junggu puts you inside the city's real history.